-So how do you get your patients on board and improve the level of care your rheumatology practices offers?
-The following three strategies are a good place to start.
+So how do you get your patients on board and improve the care that your rheumatology practice offers?
+The following four strategies are an excellent place to start.